mreinstein/planck-array/README.md

 import { Vec2 } from '@footgun/planck'

 const p = Vec2.create(50, 50)  // generates pure data
-console.log(p)   // 50, 50
+console.log(p)   // [ 50, 50 ]    A nice simple array.
+You know, like, data.  :)
 ```

-These 2 changes make it possible t to re-use other popular libraries for vector/matrix math.
+These 2 changes make it possible to re-use other popular libraries for vector/matrix math.
 Vectors produced by `gl-matrix` and `wgpu-matrix` are fully interoperable with this physics engine.

 ## References